CarolKogei/introduction-to-r/README.md

 # introduction-to-r
-Welcome to my r-learning curve!
-I am really looking forward to exploring it functionality in understanding Data.
+Welcome to my R-learning curve!
+I am really looking forward to exploring its functionality in understanding Data.